kimfucious/netlify-forms-formik/README.md

   <input name="bot-field" type="hidden" />
 </form>
 ```

+I believe you can also just put this form as a separate HTML file somewhere in your build, and it will get picked up, but I haven't tried that yet.

 > :point_up: This is obviously just an example, so make sure that there is one-to-one match here, whereby each input corresponds with a respective input element/Field component in your Formik form.